- Elon Musk is the founder and CEO of SpaceX, Tesla, The Boring Company, and the co-founder of Neuralink and OpenAI.

 - Neuralink, SpaceX, Tesla Motors, PayPal

 Beyond these business endeavors, Musk is also a prominent voice in the world of stocks as well as a connoisseur of internet culture.
-Given all the successful and highly lucrative endeavors he’s involved with and the sheer size of the following he has online, it’s no surprise that Musk is currently the richest man in the world by a significant margin.
+Given all the successful and highly lucrative endeavors he’s involved with and the sheer size of the following he has online, it’s no surprise that Musk is currently the second richest man in the world.

 Musk was born in Pretoria, South Africa, a wealthy and segregated suburb during South Africa’s apartheid.
 His mother, Maye Musk, was a famous model and noted dietitian who hailed from Saskatchewan, Canada.
 His father, Errol Musk, boasts a résumé not unlike Musk’s today: a white South African electromechanical engineer, Errol also served as a pilot, sailor, business consultant, and property developer.
 Notoriously, Errol also served as a co-owner of a Zambian emerald mine that profited enormously off of slave labor.